jamesthekee/epidemic/readme.md

-## Harmony - The idiot's choice to epidemic modeling
+## Harmony - The gamers's choice to epidemic modeling

 I've studied quite a tiny bit of epidemiology and its intersection with evolutionary game theory, so I hope to do some experiments of my own here.
 All with the hopes of improving my understanding, reading a bit more and possible educating.